sushant635/pythonbigassignment/Assignment Part-1.md

  Q27.
 How can we access the string using its index?
 -> Ans .
 Sqaure brackets can used to access the elements of the string.

+Q28.
+Write a code to get the desired output of the following

+string = "Big Data iNeuron"
+desired_output = "iNeuron"
+-->  string[9:16]

+Q29.
+Write a code to get the desired output of the following

+string = "Big Data iNeuron"
+desired_output = "norueNi"
+--> string[15:8:-1]

+Q30.
+Resverse the string given in the above question.
+-->  string[::-1]

+Q31.
+How can you delete entire string at once?
+--> We can delete the entire string at once by using del keyword.

+Q32.
+What is escape sequence?
+--> The "backslash ()" character as an escape character.
+In other words, it has a special meaning when we use it inside the strings.
+As the name suggests, the escape character escapes the characters in a string for a brief moment to introduce unique inclusion.

+Q33.
+How can you print the below string?
+--> Ans 'iNeuron's Big Data Course'

+Q34.
+What is a list in Python?
+--> Ans Python Lists are just like dynamically sized arrays, declared in other languages vector in C++ and ArrayList in Java.
+In simple language, a list is a collection of things, enclosed in [ ] and separated by commas.

+Q36.
+How can we access the elements in a list?
+--> Ans In order to access the list items refer to the index number.
+Use the index operator [ ] to access an item in a list.
+The index must be an integer.
+Nested lists are accessed using nested indexing.

+Q37.
+Write a code to access the word "iNeuron" from the given list. lst = [1,2,3,"Hi",[45,54, "iNeuron"], "Big Data"]
+--> Ans lst[4][2]

+Q38.
+Take a list as an input from the user and find the length of the list.
+--> Ans n = input("Enter number of elements seprated by space: ").split(" ")
+print(len(n))

+Q39.
+Add the word "Big" in the 3rd index of the given list.
+--> Ans lst = ["Welcome", "to", "Data", "course"] lst.insert(2, "Big")

+Q40.
+What is a tuple?
+How is it different from list?
+--> Tuple is a collection of Python objects much like a list.
+The sequence of values stored in a tuple can be of any type, and they are indexed by integers.
+Tuples are immutable where as list are mutable.
+We can also faster through the tuples than the list.